The political strength of the far right makes a crucial difference to the way we live.

 Which is in daily use everywhere, including schools, school yards and school buses

-- all the places where kids repeat and pass on what they hear from their parents.
+- all the places where kids repeat and pass on what they hear from others, in particular

-- all the places where kids repeat and pass on what they hear from their parents.
+- all the places where kids repeat and pass on what they hear from others, in particular

-However, the frequency of the use of "fucking" has distinct ups and downs:
+However, the frequency of the use of "verbal shit" has distinct ups and downs:

 It rises considerably in the weeks before an election, in keeping with political propaganda.